Skip NavigationSkip Main

 Drivers can use digital inspections in trucking software to improve issue resolution, as any failed item will alert admins to the issue in real time to quickly kick off the service workflow.
 Technicians can use digital work orders to clock in and out of jobs and add comments or suggestions as needed.
 Fleets can use this data to measure active time on service jobs against service durations (the time a truck has spent in the shop from drop off to pick up) to surface any inefficiencies that are causing increased downtime.

-For fleets outsourcing a portion or all of their truck fleet maintenance, you can still improve fleet productivity with a software’s outsourced maintenance automation (OMA) feature.
-OMA allows you to streamline the service approval process; when a work order line item is entered into the software, you receive instant notifications to approve or reject the order, expediting the service workflow.
+For fleets outsourcing a portion or all of their maintenance, you can still improve fleet productivity with a software’s shop integration feature.
+Shop integrations, like Fleetio’s Maintenance Shop Network, allow you to streamline the service approval process; when a work order line item is entered into the software, you receive instant notifications to approve or reject the order, expediting the service workflow.

 All maintenance is under your full control, eliminating surprise line items on invoices, and you can further expedite maintenance by setting auto-approval or rejection rules based on shop, cost or service code, or review all requests manually.
 Once approved, shops can complete the maintenance quickly and have your driver back on the road for improved uptime.
 Payments are handled automatically, and maintenance data is, likewise, automatically captured in your management software, eliminating manual data entry.